Common Mistakes When on a Keto Diet

 Conclusion

 Mistakes are common on any diet, but they're more frequent on restrictive diets such as keto.
 This diet, which reduces carbs to fewer than 50g per day, is difficult to follow.
-And if you listen to wrong advice and follow the diet incorrectly, you will fail on this diet miserably.
+And if you listen to the wrong tips and follow the keto diet incorrectly, you will fail on this diet miserably.

 Make sure to keep these 7 common keto diet mistakes in mind if you plan on starting your keto diet journey.
 Learn from others' mistakes and your chances of succeeding become greater.